Invariant universality for quandles and fields: Fields

 \section{Fields}

-We denote by \(X_{Fld,p}\) the standard Borel space of fields of fixed characteristic \(p\).
-H.~Friedman and Stanley \cite[Theorem~10]{FriSta} proved that the relation of isomorphism on \(X_{Fld,p}\) is an \(S_{\infty}\)-complete equivalence relation for every characteristic $p$.
-In this section we study the quasi-order of embeddability on \(X_{Fld,p}\), which we denote by \(\embeds_{Fld,p}\).
+We denote by \(X_{\mathrm{Fld},p}\) the standard Borel space of fields of fixed characteristic \(p\).
+The relation of isomorphism on \(X_{\mathrm{Fld},p}\) is an \(S_{\infty}\)-complete equivalence relation for every characteristic $p$ --- see \cite[Theorem~10]{FriSta} and \cite{Sha}.
+In this section we study the quasi-order of embeddability on \(X_{\mathrm{Fld},p}\), which we denote by \(\embeds_{\mathrm{Fld},p}\).
 Recall that, since any field has only trivial ideals, every field homomorphism is one-to-one, and thus the notions of embeddability and homomorphism coincide.
 Therefore we adopt the usual terminology from algebra that if \(f\colon F\to L\) is a homomorphism of fields we say that \(F\) is a subfield of \(L\), or that \(L\) is a field extension of \(F\).

 If \(F\) is a field and \(S\) is a set of algebraically independent elements over \( F \), we denote by \( F(S)\) the purely trascendental extension of \(F\) by \(S\).
 If \(S\) is a singleton, \(\set{s}\), we write \(F(s)\) instead of \(F(\set{s})\).
 Following the notation of \cite{FriKol}, for any prime \(p\), any field \(F\), and any set \(S\) of algebraically independent elements over \(F\), we denote by \(F(S)(S,p)\) the smallest field extension of \(F(S)\) containing \(\setm{s(n)}{ s \in S,n< \omega}\), where \begin{itemizenew} \item \( s(0) = s \), \item \( s(n + 1) \) is such that \( (s(n + 1))^{p}= s(n) \). \end{itemizenew} Notice that this uniquely determines \(F(S)(S,p)\) up to isomorphism.
 We use the convention \(F(s)(s,p)=F(\set{s})(\set{s},p)\).